drocheam/optrace/docs/source/usage/plots.rst

 **Index Plot**

-A :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>` or a list of those objects can be plotted with the function :func:`refraction_index_plot <optrace.plots.spectrum_plots.refraction_index_plot>` from :mod:`optrace.plots`.
+A :class:`RefractionIndex <optrace.tracer.refraction_index.RefractionIndex>` or a list of them can be plotted with the function :func:`refraction_index_plot <optrace.plots.spectrum_plots.refraction_index_plot>` from :mod:`optrace.plots`.
 The example below displays all glass presets in one figure.